Maintenance Maintenance — Do I Need to Dissolve Pool Shock? Complete Dissolution Guide

 Dosing Guidelines

-For routine weekly shocking, add 1 pound of granular shock per 10,000 gallons of pool water.
-For green pool treatment using the SLAM method, maintain free chlorine at shock level (determined by your CYA level) until you pass the overnight chlorine loss test and achieve clear water.
+For routine weekly shocking, follow manufacturer dosing instructions as requirements vary by product and available chlorine percentage.
+For green pool treatment using the SLAM method, maintain free chlorine at shock level (determined by your CYA level) until combined chlorine (CCCombined Chlorine — "Used-up" chlorine left over from doing its job.
+Above about 0.5 ppm is the classic sign water needs a shock. learn more →) is 0.5 ppm or less, you pass the overnight chlorine loss test, and achieve clear water.

 When using liquid chlorine for SLAM treatments, you'll typically need 1-3 gallons per day depending on your pool size and algae severity.
 Test chlorine levels every few hours initially, then twice daily as levels stabilize.